Training & development specialists

 Save Image

 Data on higher education choices for Training & development specialists from The Department of Education and Census Bureau.
-The most common major for Training & development specialists is Business but the most specialized major according to RCA in 2021 were English.
+The most common major for Training & development specialists is N/A but the most specialized major according to RCA in 2023 were Personal & Culinary Services.

 Among the necessary skills for Training & development specialists, Learning Strategies stands, but the revealed comparative advantage (RCA) shows that Training & development specialists need more than the average amount of Operations Analysis.